lelegard/arm-cpusysregs/docs/arm64e-on-macos.md

 However, on macOS, the same sample code crashes the system.
 Why?
 Again, another EL3 register named SCR_EL3, the Secure Configuration Register, can be configured to prevent access to the PAC key registers.
 In fact, it does not completely forbid access to these registers.
 Instead, accessing a PAC key register generates a trap at EL3.

-**Speculation:** It is probable that the Apple EL3 monitor includes specific traps in their EL3 monitor.
+**Speculation:** The Apple EL3 monitor probably includes specific traps for PAC key register access.
 When the macOS kernel schedules a process, it probably calls the EL3 monitor to configure the PAC keys registers on behalf of the kernel.
 The details of this process are unknown.

 For the sake of completeness, there is another way to trap (to EL2) on access to the PAC key registers, using the bit APK in the register HCR_EL2, the Hypervisor Configuration Register.
 However, this register is clearly designed to support the virtualization.
 When running on the macOS host system, it appears that HCR_EL2 is still readable from EL1 on the M1, and we see that HCR_EL2.APK = 1, meaning "no trap on accessing the PAC key registers".